corb555/Task-Score/README.md

 ### Sample Parameters
 *Target Distance* -  0=close, 99=far, 100=not visible.
 The target can be healthpack, weapon, ammo, player, etc.
 *Explore* -  Increases if no valuable targets have been found.
-100=None found, 99=Useful targets are far, 0=Useful targets are near.
-Value = (avg(distance) + min(distance))/2  The higher this value, the more useful exploring is.
+100=100% of target types unfound, 0=0% of target types unfound.
+The higher this value, the more useful exploring is.
 *Target Health* - 100=healthy, 0=dead
 *Health* - 100=healthy, 0=dead
 *Anger* - 100=angry, 0=calm.
 Damage to the agent increases anger.
 Time decreases anger (based on the rate set in Attribute Manager)